appeacock/jasperbuster/README.md

 * Speaker system (with 3.5mm jack) for playback

 # Jasper on Raspian Buster Software Installation Guide
 This install process was tested on a Raspberry Pi Model 3 B+ and Model 4 using the Raspian Buster Lite ISO (https://sourceforge.net/projects/jasperclient/files/2020-02-13-raspbian-buster-lite.zip).
-This tutorial used a USB microphone and speakers that plug into the audio jack and uses pocketsphinx for the speech to text and festival for text to speech.
+The file can be downloaded from the public repo but to emnsure the file versions do not change, the IMG file was moved to SourcerForge to ensure the version of the initial OS is known/tested.
+This tutorial used a USB microphone and speakers that plug into the audio jack and uses PocketSphinx for the speech-to-text (STT) and Festival for text-to-speech (TTS).
 This method is fairly secure in that there is no traffic sent to 3rd parties.

+# Feeling Lazy?
+A fully-functional Jasper installation was burned to an IMG file that works on any RPI 3B+ (possiblyu other models but they haven't been tested).
+You can download it directly from https://sourceforge.net/projects/jasperclient/files/jasper-rpi.zip/download and you can burn it directly to your SD card using any imaging software (i.e. Balena Etcher).

 # Burn image onto SD Card
 Boot the Raspian image on the RPi device and sign in.